Multiple Sclerosis (MS) (cont.)

 - Find a local Neurologist in your town

-What is the prognosis and life expectancy with multiple sclerosis?
+What is the prognosis and life expectancy for multiple sclerosis?

 Patients with multiple sclerosis are felt to have the same life expectancy of those without multiple sclerosis.
 However, for patients with severe, progressive forms of this disease, problems caused by disability may lead to complications such as pneumonia.